 Claudio Carvalho, Rio de Janeiro, Brazil

-Unprecedented, historical categories.
+Unprecedented, historic casualties.
 More Americans died in the so-called Civil War than in the two World Wars combined.
 618,000.
-Although popular media usually portrays the Civil War as a series of epic battles for honor and glory the reality is far from either.
+Although the popular media usually portrays the Civil War as a series of epic battles for honor and glory, the reality is far from either.
 General Sherman's march through South Carolina alone cost over 8,000 innocent Southerners their lives.

 See more »